denoland/manual/node/cdns.md

 [npm specifiers](./npm_specifiers.md), which are a new way of using npm modules in Deno that offers a higher chance of compatibility.

-However, given that npm specifiers are still a
+**Starting with Deno release 1.31**, Deno supports resolving npm dependencies from package.json if it exists.

-[work in progress](https://github.com/denoland/deno/issues/15960), below we cover how to use npm modules in Deno via some popular CDNs.
+However, given that npm specifiers and package.json support are still a [work in progress](https://github.com/denoland/deno/issues/15960), below we cover how to use npm modules in Deno via some popular CDNs.